tenstorrent/tt-buda/model_demos/CONTRIBUTING.md

 Contribute to the model demos by include script files under the respective model type directories in `model_demos`.
 If it's a new model architecture, please create a directory for that model.
 The script should be self-contained and include pre/post-processing steps.

-If external dependencies are required, please add the dependencies to the [model_demos/requriements.txt](model_demos/requirements.txt) file.
+If external dependencies are required, please add the dependencies to the [requriements.txt](requirements.txt) file.

 ### Cleaning the dev environment with `make clean` and `make clean_tt`